 Puppet

-Available as a free open-source and paid-versions, this configuration management tool allows you to configure, deploy, and manage several servers.
+Available as a free open-source and paid version, this configuration management tool allows you to configure, deploy, and manage several servers.
 It automates critical manual tasks associated with software inspection, delivery, and operation.
 It has numerous modules to help manage multiple teams and is easily integrated with many other platforms.

 Chef